A very limited number of places are available for this course so only the following categories of students may register:

 Registration for tutorials (werkgroepen) is NOT needed.

-Registration on Blackboard is obligarory for all participants and will be possible after September 4th 2017.
+Registration on Blackboard is obligatory for all participants and will be possible after 28 January 2020.